robinst/autolink-java/README.md

 Also see [test cases](src/test/java/org/nibor/autolink/AutolinkUrlTest.java).

-### Simple link extraction
+### WWW link extraction

-Extract links not fully qualified URLs but still somewhat valid of the form `www.example.com`.
+Extract links not starting with `scheme://` but just starts with `www.` such as `www.example.com`.

-The same heuristics applies as for the URL extraction.
+The same heuristics apply as for the URL extraction.

 Examples: